Juanzorro1997/Arcade-Machines-2022/README.md

 # Arcade-Machines-2022

+**Installation**

+Extract the .rar file and you will get Arcade Machines 2022 folder.
+Put that extracted folder in Addons section at C:\Program Files (x86)\Steam\steamapps\common\GarrysMod\garrysmod\addons or put it on your server.

 **Important Requirements**

 You need to start the game on the beta x86-64 -Chronium +64 -bit binaries for the games to work properly.